zoekuk/rollup-plugin-alias-x/README.md

 # rollup-plugin-alias-x

-Rollup plugin that supports module aliases and works cross-platform — use it to avoid relative path import hell.
-Go from this:
+Rollup plugin that supports module aliases and works cross-platform.

+Use it to avoid relative path import hell, go from this:

 ```js
 import moduleA from '../../../modules/moduleA'